katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         in the :ref:`API docs section <developing_filter_plugins>`.

     Forks
-        Ansible talks to remote nodes in parallel and the level of parallelism can be set either by passing ``--forks`` or editing the default in a configuration file.
+        Assible talks to remote nodes in parallel and the level of parallelism can be set either by passing ``--forks`` or editing the default in a configuration file.
 The default is a very conservative five (5) forks, though if you have a lot of RAM, you can easily set this to